-Walk to last Jorsalle village, then on river bed covered in dense woods of tall rhododendron, pine, hemlocks trees.
+Walk to the last Jorsalle village, then on the river bed covered in dense woods of tall rhododendron, pine, and hemlocks trees.
 The climb begins undulating uphill to the famous Namche Bazaar, a perfect height of 3,440 m high for rest and acclimatization day.
 Namche Bazaar is situated on the mid-ways to many trekking destinations, as well as the main hub for trekkers and local villagers.

 After an enjoyable time at Namche, carry on trekking on a scenic pleasant trail to our destination's Everest base camp.
 The trek progress with a climb to beautiful Tengboche, a scenic spot with a famous monastery overlooking grand views of Everest.
-Includes an array of high snow-capped peaks with magnificent looking Mt.
+Includes an array of high snow-capped peaks with magnificent-looking Mt.
 Amadablam, enjoy a tour of the monastery interior.

 Adorned with tall idols of Buddha with colorful religious paintings, truly an impressive place to be and well worth a visit.
 From Tengboche, after an enjoyable stay within the backdrop of high peaks and lovely forests, the adventure continues towards the high mountain wilderness.
 Route follows on arid and barren terrain, where tree lines fade for short bushes of juniper and Rhododendrons.
-As a walk leads past Pangboche and Dingboche to reach Lobuche, a day hike from here to reach Everest Base Camp.
+A walk leads past Pangboche and Dingboche to reach Lobuche, and a day hike from here to reach Everest Base Camp.

-From Lobuche towards our main target and highlight, as walk follows on rocky moraine sections to Gorakshep.
+From Lobuche towards our main target and highlight, as the walk follows on rocky moraine sections to Gorakshep.
 A small settlement with few good lodges, located en route to Everest base camp and climb to Kalapathar scenic hilltop.
 After Gorakshep, a few hours of trek to our final destination at Everest Base Camp, enjoy the most exciting moments.

 Stand beneath mighty Mt.
 Everest 8884.86, Lhotse, and Nuptse, from here next adventure to Kalapathar the highest point of the trek.
 A steep climb from Gorakshep reaches atop the grand view spot of Kalapathar, facing closet views of Mt.
 Everest.